 We recommend that you create a dedicated user account to access these JAX-WS endpoints.
-The user account can be created in Settings \rightarrow Users in the QuartzDesk GUI.
+The user account can be created in Settings \rightarrow Users in the QuartzDesk Web Application's GUI.
 Do not forget to assign the user the relevant permission(s).